SteavenLinux/PKGBUILDS/README.md

 # SteavenLinux PKGBUILDS

-PKGBUILDS of packages that i use and that are not in cachyos repos
+PKGBUILDS of packages that i use and are not in arch linux repos or choatic aur packages